lbearl/csharp-in-style/README.md

 }
 ```

-An exception is made for `this` when the parameter name is the same as an instance variable, this happens sometimes in constructors or if naming is difficult:
+An exception is made for `this` when the parameter name is the same as an instance variable, this happens sometimes in constructors or if naming is difficult.
+Unless there is a justifyable reason, doing this should be strongly avoided:

 Good: